 Icon researchers have their pet mysteries — unanswered questions about icons or icon painting that tend to frequently occupy their thoughts.
 For me, one of these bothersome unanswered questions was for a long time the origin of the name Rakh.

 Who is Rakh?
-Well, in Russian iconography he is the Repentant Thief, the fellow crucified next to Jesus, as the tale is told in the 23rd chapter of the Gospel called “of Luke” (no one really knows who wrote it; the earliest manuscripts were anonymous).
+Well, in Russian iconography he is the Repentant Thief, the fellow crucified next to Jesus, as the tale is told in the 23rd chapter of the Gospel called “of Luke” (no one really knows who wrote it).
 And of course Luke just calls him a “malefactor,” κακουργος — kakourgos, meaning one who does bad, a criminal — not specifically a thief, which notion arises elsewhere.

 32 And there were also two other, malefactors, led with him to be put to death.